 If you’re not sure if the email you’ve received is real, we have some tips to help out.

-These criminals cold-call directly by phone.
-They also communicate by text message or email, or they use pop-up messages from your operating system or browser that can look quite legitimate.
+These criminals sometimes cold-call directly by phone.
+They also trick people into calling them by sending text messages or emails, or they use pop-up messages from your operating system or browser that can look quite legitimate.
 These messages use scare tactics with threats about the computer being infected with a virus or other problems and direct the user to call a specific phone number.
-At that point the cybercriminal usually requests remote access to your computer and installs malware on your system to perpetuate the scam.
-They may demand for money for the “services” they are providing.

 Fraudulent requests for payment

-Install the latest anti-virus software solutions on all your devices.
-Of course we hope you select NortonLifeLock, but even if you don’t, it’s important that you protect your devices from this type of crime.
+Install the latest antivirus software solutions on all your devices.
+Of course, we hope you select Norton, but even if you don’t, it’s important that you protect devices from this type of crime.

 When in doubt, type support.norton.com in your browser bar to get help.